YanaOrf/Diamonds_analysis/README.md

 a larger carat diamond will have a higher price than smaller carat diamonds of similar quality.
 But carat weight is not the only factor that influences a diamond’s price.
 In addition to its measurements along the diamond size chart, its carat weight and other features among the 4Cs will impact its price

 Diamond prices per carat increase as you jump up to higher weight categories.
-In short, the higher the diamond’s carat weight, the higher the total amount you’ll need to pay per carat to purchase the diamond.